davidgriesel/RockbusterStealth/README.md

 To support this transition, the Business Intelligence (BI) department requires an in-depth analysis of historical data to shape the company’s 2020 strategy.
 This project involves uploading provided data into a relational database management system and conducting SQL-based analysis to generate data-driven insights that address key business questions outlined by the Rockbuster Stealth Management Board.

+### Use Case
+Utilize Rockbuster’s historic rental and customer data to identify key revenue-driving films, geographic customer trends, and high-value customers, enabling data-driven decisions for the successful launch of their online video rental service.

 ### Business Questions
 1. Which movies contributed the most / least to revenue gain?
 2. What was the average rental duration for all videos?